ed-fish/ed-fish.github.io/_projects/2_project.markdown

     UMAP visualisation
     </div>

-Please note: there is an issue retrieving videos due to API request limitations - this will be fixed shortly.
+Please note: there is a small bug where you have to select a video twice for the video to load correctly because of API request limitations.

-Checkout the code used to generate the visualisation [here](https://github.com/ed-fish/semantic-video-visualiser)
+If you'd like to edit the code for your own embeddings you can find the code [here](https://github.com/ed-fish/semantic-video-visualiser)